Shadowborn/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    Proptypes are used to check the data type we're passing through our props so we don't accidently pass the wrong data through, causing all kinds of unknown behavior.

 - [ ] Describe a life-cycle event in React?

+    Mounting, updating and unmounting are the 3 phases of the lifecycle in react.
+We are able to call methods during a components lifecycle allowing us to update the user interface as well as the individual "states" of the application

 - [ ] Explain the details of a Higher Order Component?

+    A HOC is a function that takes a component and returns a new component.
+This makes so we can better reuse our code without repeating ourselves, as well as preventing future issues/bugs when changing or adding new code.
+This would also prevent us from directing "mutating" multiple things possibly affected throughout the page.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+    1. Css files - Good old fashioned way, organized and efficient
+    2. Inline styling - Good for quick testing, or overwriting all other styles.
+    3. Styled components - Quicker development, organized and can incorporate javascript

 ## Project Setup